robotpilot/turtlebot3_wiki/docs/source/applications.rst

 Applications
 ============

-This section shows some demos using Turtlebot3.
+This chapter shows some demos using Turtlebot3.
-For implementing you have to install the turtlebot3_applications package.
+In order to implement these demos, you have to install the turtlebot3_applications package.

 ..
-NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.
+NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.
+TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+Shortcut key for terminal is Ctrl-Alt-T.

 [``Remote PC``] Go to  ROS source directory (/home/<user_name>/catkin_ws/src) and clone the turtlebot3_applications repository.